On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

-\begin{remark} Whether the intervals $J$ can be chosen unbounded or not depends on whether the limit operator $K\,\1_J$ would then be trace class or not, see the explicit formulae for the traces in the appendix: only in the former case we get the representation of the scaling limit in terms of a particular integral kernel.
-Note that we can never use $J=\Lambda$ since $\tr\,K_n = n \to \infty$. \end{remark}
+\begin{Remark} Whether the interval $J$ in the strong operator limit $\tilde K_n \1_{J} \conv{s} K \1_{J}$ can be chosen unbounded or not depends on whether the limit operator $K \1_J$ is trace class or not (see the explicit formulae of the traces given in the appendix for each of the three limits): only in the former case we get a representation of the scaling limit in terms of a particular integral kernel, cf.\ Theorem~\ref{thm:kernel}.
+Note that it is impossible to use $J=\Lambda$ since $\tr K_n = n \to \infty$. \end{Remark}